-Many Maiwar residents have contacted me about accessibility problems at train stations, particularly Taringa and Auchenflower, where navigation is practically impossible for people who use a wheelchair for mobility, our ageing population who may use a walking frame, or parents with prams.
+Less than half of Queensland's train stations are fully accessible.
+At Maiwar stations Taringa and Auchenflower, navigation is practically impossible for people who use a wheelchair for mobility, our ageing population who may use a walking frame, or parents with prams.

 Queensland Rail has a Station Accessibility Upgrade Program designed to address accessibility issues but it doesn’t include any timeframe for upgrades at Auchenflower Station, and Taringa Station isn’t mentioned at all.
-It is not clear whether the Program has sufficient funding to make every train station accessible by the federally-imposed deadline in 2022.
+The Minister for Transport and Main Roads Mark Bailey has already admitted defeat, and says we won't meet the 2022 deadline for compliance with federal disability standards.
 The missing ingredient in this scenario is political will.

-Please join me in calling on the Minister to fund accessibility upgrades to meet disability standards and accepted community functionality at Taringa Station and Auchenflower Station.
+Please join me in calling on the Minister to fund accessibility upgrades to meet disability standards and accepted community functionality at Taringa Station and Auchenflower Station by signing this petition.

 Accessibility upgrades are an investment, not a cost.
 Full accessibility at train stations in Maiwar, and all other stations on the QR network, is incredibly important, to ensure each and every citizen can exercise their right to engage with our broader community.